tksimeji/touch-for-windows/README.md

 You must run with administrator to place it in `C:\Program Files`, and although the examples use `C:\Program Files`, it is not necessary to place it there.

-### 3. Use "Edit the system environment variables" in the Control Panelto add the directory you placed there to your path.
+### 3. Use "Edit the system environment variables" in the Control Panel to add the directory you placed there to your path.

 ![Path](./assets/1b75bfa2-87e6-43bf-9fcd-6f5c93dabfe3.png)